Friends School of Atlanta

-The Friends School of Atlanta (FSA) is an independent school in Decatur, Georgia, United States for PreK3 through 8th grade.
+The Friends School of Atlanta (FSA) is a private school in Decatur, Georgia that enrolls students from Pre-kindergarten through 8th grade.

 History

 The Atlanta Friends Meeting was organized in 1943, and in the late 1950s, it purchased a residence on Fairview Road in the historic Druid Hills neighborhood.
 In addition to providing a gathering place for Friends, the Meetinghouse was one of the few sites in the city available for interracial meetings and education.
 In 1990, the Meeting built a new facility near the border of Atlanta and the City of Decatur.

 The Friends School of Atlanta, which was incorporated as a nonprofit institution in 1990, grew out of the work of a committee of the Meeting.
 In 1991, the Friends School of Atlanta's Board of Trustees called Waman French, an educator with experience at Brooklyn Friends School and Atlanta International School, to be the first Head of School.
 Meeting members are active in the school's Board of Trustees and offer guidance and support to the school in many ways.

 Leasing space in the newly constructed Friends Meetinghouse at West Howard and Adair Streets in Decatur, the school opened in the fall of 1991 with 37 students, ages 4½ through eight, and three teachers.

 A key to the early success of the school has been — and continues to be — the strong involvement of parents, whose efforts have included providing administrative and secretarial assistance in the office, coordinating a hot lunch program, building the playground, serving on committees, and taking part in policy development.

 The school stayed at the Meetinghouse for five years, expanding by one grade per year and adding portable classrooms on the property.
 In 1995, two classes relocated to the First Christian Church in downtown Decatur.
 In 1996, the entire school moved there while awaiting the renovation of its permanent space.